- Basic information

 What a patient needs to stay on the spinal unit

-The basic things that the patient will need during their stay with us include hygiene items and comfortable loose clothing for exercise - a T-shirt, sturdy shorts and long pants, sports shoes, preferably one size larger.
+Among the basic things that the patient will need during their stay with us are hygiene items and comfortable, loose clothing for exercise - T-shirt, tight shorts and long pants, sports shoes preferably one size larger.

 What relatives and loved ones should know